View Marion Clauss's Obituary on scrantontimes.com and share memories

 Marion treasured her 11 grandchildren, Kathryn Beckage (husband, Mark); Rebecca Kratz (husband, Ray); John Acculto (wife, Kate); Jamie McNerney (husband, Tim); Chris Acculto; Jerry, Michael and Lizzie Clauss; Graham, James and Marion Clare Wick; and five great-grandchildren, Olivia and Ian Beckage; Anna Acculto; and Patrick and John McNerney; with another one on the way.

-The viewing will held Tuesday, May 14, from 3 to 8 p.m. at St. Paul's Church.
+The viewing will be held Tuesday, May 14, from 3 to 8 p.m. at St. Paul's Church.

 The Mass of Christian Burial will be celebrated at 11 a.m.
 Wednesday, May 15, at St. Paul's Church.